nhsconnect/FHIR-NRLS-API/pages/overview/overview_principles.md

 ### The NRLS supports varying levels of digital maturity ###

 The NRLS recognises that there will be varying levels of digital maturity across Providers and Consumers.
-To accommodate this the NRLS has the concept of direct and indirect Pointers which have been discussed above.
+To accommodate this the NRLS has the concept of direct and indirect Pointers which have been discussed elsewhere.

 The purpose of an indirect Pointer is to provide a lower maturity Provider with a means to surface Records to  Consumers without the need to expose them digitally.
 An indirect Pointer could point to a set of contact details for a service that can be called to relay a Record over the phone.
 Similarly if a Consumer does not have the capability to integrate a digital Record into their system an indirect Pointer gives them another mechanism to allow their users to access Records.